saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

 **HC-Specific Considerations:**
     *   The `OrderItem` entity in HC includes the `shipGroupSeqId` field, resulting in a one-to-one relationship between `OrderItem` and `OrderItemShipGroup`.
+    *   In HC we have one InventoryItem per facility per product.
+I think we can skip the logic to loop thru InventoryItems to try to reserve the requested quantity.

 **Scenario:**